top of page

 Investment Covers:

-The Cost of Training & E-copy of Training Manual
+Training and an E-copy of the Vishwa Ayurveda Training Manual

 Investment Does Not Cover: